 In 2007, the Audit Committees reviewed the principle of Good Corporate Governance which has been revised for the fifth time since 2001 to be submitted to the Board of Directors to consider a policy to allow the Company's Directors to hold positions in other companies listed in the Stock Exchange of Thailand no more than 5 companies, and in 2010 there was an adjustment in the policy that only allows directors to take a position at no more than 3 listed companies in the Stock Exchange of Thailand in order to comply with the advice of Stock Exchange of Thailand.
+Later in 2013, the directorship policy was amended so that if included listed companies and subsidiaries that are not a listed company, one director should not hold the position of director in more than 5 companies.

 Moreover, the Company's Board of Directors stipulated that the managing director and high executives can also hold the posts of Director in other companies as seen necessary and does not affect the duty and responsibility of the Company but must be approved by the Board of Directors or Authorized person.